Docs

 Do not forget to include the authentication header:

 Click the Play button.
 If everything went well, you just booked a trip.
-Go back to your tab and you should see an event in the right panel:
+Go back to your subscription tab and you should see an event in the right panel:

 Your first subscription

-Continue booking and/or canceling trips, you will see events coming in the tab in real time.
+Continue booking and/or canceling trips, you will see events coming in the subscription tab in real time.
 After some time, the server might close the connection and you'll have to restart your subscription to keep receiving events.

 Add the subscription to the project